⚠️ Case Study Retired from PCA Exam (October 2025)

 - The application must provide usage metrics and monitoring.

-- Cloud Monitoring and Logging can be configured for application logs and metrics to provide observability, alerting, and reporting.
+- Cloud Monitoring and Cloud Logging (part of Google Cloud Observability) can be configured for application logs and metrics to provide observability, alerting, and reporting.

 - APIs require authentication and authorization.